LostArtefacts/TRX/docs/trx/MIGRATING.md

    triggers, and instead their swim range needs to be defined in Lua.
 Refer to the OG TR3 level scripts for reference.

+2. **Update Cobra setup**:
+   Cobras in level sequence 9 and above are no longer hard-coded to have a small attack, forget and alert radius.
+Use Lua to specify this setup if required.

 ### Version 1.6 to 1.7

 1. **Update Lua item maximum HP access**: